brorb/710-wiki/Content/YouTube/Community Posts.md

 ![[option1.webp]]
 ![[option2.webp]]
 ```
-_^This was a poll between two two pictures.
+_^This was a poll between two pictures.
 The upper one won with 78%_

 ```community-post,2,0,2024,